neolp/itmp/README.md

 where
 "Options" is a dictionary that allows to provide additional information regarding the open session (see below).
 In the ITMP Basic Profile without session authentication, a "CONNECTED" message MUST be the first message sent by the Router, directly in response to a "CONNECT" message received from the Client.
 Extensions in the Advanced Profile MAY include intermediate steps and messages for authentication.
 Note.
 The behavior if a requested "Realm" does not presently exist is router-specific.
-A router may e.g. automatically create the realm, or deny the establishment of the session with a "ABORT" reply message.
+A router may e.g. automatically create the realm, or deny the establishment of the session with an "ABORT" reply message.

 ##### 7.1.2.1.
 Router: Role and Feature Announcement